HWeber-tech/emp_proving_ground_v1/README.md

 python scripts/cleanup/generate_cleanup_report.py
 ```

+## Safety & production notes

+- FIX‑only policy is enforced at config and runtime.
+- Use mock FIX (`EMP_USE_MOCK_FIX=1`) unless you explicitly intend to connect.
+- Portfolio and USD beta caps are applied in offline simulations.

-## Development Notes
+## Deeper reference

-This is an active development project.
-The system architecture is designed for algorithmic trading but most components are currently framework implementations rather than production-ready trading systems.
+- Root encyclopaedia: `EMP_ENCYCLOPEDIA_v2.3_CANONICAL.md` (kept for forthcoming consolidation)

 ## License

-Proprietary - All rights reserved
+Proprietary — All rights reserved